Ok, guys! I need to tell a little back story so you can see where the idea of the tooth fairy pillow came from.

 My little girl is 5 and she’s full blast 24/7.
 She’s loud, stomps around the house, can’t play hide and seek because she’s too loud – get the picture?
 She is a LOUD child….until bedtime.
 Then she turns into a silent ninja.
 She can sneak into my room at night and get about 1 inch from my eyes before she whispers “momma!”
 Scares me to death!

 Also, my little silent bedtime ninja is a very light sleeper.
 I can’t even peek in her room at night without her waking.
 So, when she came to me last week with a wiggly tooth I thought, there’s no way the tooth fairy is going to be able to get her tooth from underneath her pillow without waking up the ninja.
 But I was also torn because I’m a sucker for tradition.
-I like the idea of ‘put your tooth under your pillow, wake up to some cash from the tooth fairy’.
+I like the idea of ‘put your tooth under your pillow, then wake up to some cash from the tooth fairy’.

 I decided the best way to handle this situation is to put a little twist on tradition and make her a tooth fairy pillow that hangs from her door.
 Genius, right?!